-There are a wide range of conditions that can lead to dehydration.
+There is a wide range of conditions that can lead to dehydration.
 One of the most common ones is heat exposure or excessive exercising.
 Individuals who have a fever may also lose excessive amounts of water.

-Injuries like burns, skin infections or mouth sores can allow water to escape from the body.
+Injuries like burns, skin infections, or mouth sores can allow water to escape from the body.

 Although dehydration can be caused by the excessive release of fluid, it may stem from a lack of fluid consumed.
 Individuals may be unable to receive enough water or food if they are too young or disabled.